wishhhmaster/CoinTNet/README.md

 ### TODO List

 - Add more exchanges and currencies
-- Add real time trading trading (it's pretty much finished, but has not been tested)
+- Add real time bot trading (it's pretty much finished, but has not been tested)
 - Add more indicators
 - Add more trading strategies
 - Use streaming APIs when available